pempem98/google-drive-link-getter/README.md

 # Google Drive Links Extractor

 A Manifest V3 Chrome extension built with TypeScript, React, and Vite that extracts file names and share links from Google Drive pages on-demand.
-The extension provides a user-friendly popup interface to display links, with visual feedback for success or failure and a copy-to-clipboard feature for easy sharing.
+The extension provides a user-friendly popup interface with tabbed navigation, visual feedback for actions, and customizable settings for a seamless user experience.

 ## Features

-- **On-Demand Link Extraction**: Extracts file names and share links from the current Google Drive page when the "Get Links" button is clicked.
+- **On-Demand Link Extraction**: Extracts file names and share links from the current Google Drive page with a single click on the "Get Links" button.
-- **Visual Feedback**: Button turns green ("Completed") for successful extraction or red ("Failed") for errors, reverting after 3 seconds.
+- **Multilingual Support**: Supports Vietnamese and English interfaces, with translations managed in a dedicated file for easy maintenance and extensibility.
+- **Customizable Settings**:
+  - **Separator Character**: Choose from Tab (default), space, colon (`:`), comma (`,`), hyphen (`-`), or pipe (`|`) to separate file names and links.
+  - **File Extension Removal**: Option to remove or keep file extensions (e.g., `.pdf`, `.docx`) in extracted names.
+- **File Count Display**: Displays the total number of files detected as a notification in the Home tab.
+- **Visual Feedback**: Action buttons (Get Links, Copy, Export) provide dynamic status updates:
+  - Green for success (e.g., "Completed", "Copied", "Exported").
+  - Red for errors (e.g., "Failed", "Copy failed", "Export failed").
+  - Status reverts to idle after 2-3 seconds.
-- **Copy to Clipboard**: Allows users to copy the extracted links with a single click.
+- **Copy to Clipboard**: Copies extracted links in the Home tab or individual history entries in the History tab, with real-time status updates (e.g., "Copying...", "Copied").
+- **Export to CSV**: Exports links to a CSV file from the Home tab or History tab, respecting the separator used at extraction time, with status updates (e.g., "Exporting...", "Exported").
+- **History Management**: Stores up to 50 extraction history entries, with options to view, copy, export, or clear, ensuring correct separator handling for each entry.
-- **Optimized Performance**: Uses lazy loading, code-splitting, and minimal DOM queries to ensure low memory and CPU usage.
+- **Optimized Performance**: Utilizes lazy loading for the Settings component, code-splitting via Vite, and minimal DOM queries to ensure low memory and CPU usage.
 - **MV3 Compliance**: Adheres to Chrome’s Manifest V3 requirements with a secure Content Security Policy (CSP).
-- **Responsive UI**: Clean popup interface with a centered, bold/italic header and monospace textarea for links.
+- **Responsive UI**: Features a clean popup interface with:
+  - Tabbed navigation (Home, History, Settings).
+  - A boxed layout for buttons in the Home tab.
+  - A borderless textarea with a dark background, styled consistently with the History tab.

 ## Screenshots

 ![Popup Interface](screenshots/popup.png)
-*Popup showing extracted links with "Get Links" button and copy functionality.*
+*Popup showing extracted links in the Home tab with a boxed layout, file count notification, and copy/export buttons with status updates in the Home and History tabs.*

 ## Installation